-When you see a long attachment like this that uses uses just a bench to support itself and your weight, your main worry is that it might be wobbly and unsafe…
+When you see a long attachment like this that uses just a bench to support itself and your weight, your main worry is that it might be wobbly and unsafe…

 …Luckily, that’s not the case.
 In fact, the most common feedback I’ve heard from owners of this attachment is that it’s very stable.
 Surprisingly stable, even.
 As long as you use good form, it will be solid.
 If you start cheating by using momentum, then it’ll rock a little bit, but you’ll still be okay.
 Just don’t use it for kipping pull ups.
 It’s not meant for that.

-The weight capacity on this 300 lbs, which will let all but the heaviest and strongest lifters out there do weighted pull ups with a good amount of weight.
+The weight capacity on this is 300 lbs, which will let all but the heaviest and strongest lifters out there do weighted pull ups with a good amount of weight.

 If you have a squat or power rack already, that means you probably have a chin up bar already on that.
 However, if you don’t have a rack already, specifically due to lack of space, then this attachment is by far the best option if you want a chin up bar…

 …The reason is that it takes up literally no extra floor space when in use.
 Whereas, the next best option — a power tower (aka VKR or Vertical Knee Raise rack) — takes up a significant amount of room and is more expensive.